viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 If you would like, you can use `mkdir` to initialize a new repository in the directory you created by running `cargo-generate`, to track any changes you make to the generated project.

-You will be prompted to paste your Viam robot configuration information (`viam.json`) into the terminal.
+You will be prompted to paste your robot's JSON configuration into the terminal.

 To obtain this, navigate to [the Viam app](https://app.viam.com).
 Click the **Copy viam-server config** button on the right side of the **Setup** tab of your robot.